Why didn’t my transaction go through?

 This list is not exhaustive, and again, your best bet is to contact your bank.
 In the meantime, you can also try making the purchase with another card.

 If you receive this error message it means that you were not successful in entering the required information.
-Try again, making sure to correct any typing errors and to deactivate Caps Lock.
+Try again, making sure you don't have the "caps lock" button on or have entered any typos.

-Normally, 3D secure opens up in an additional window or pop-up that may be blocked by pop-up blockers.
+Normally, 3-D Secure opens an additional window or pop-up that may be blocked by pop-up blockers.
 You may want to try to disable your pop-up blocker for a few minutes before trying again.

-If the error persists, contact your bank and ask for help.
+If the error continues, contact your bank for help.

 What is a CVV/CVC and why did I get a CVV/CVC error?

 The CVV/CVC is the 3-digit code on the back of most payment cards (on an American Express card, it is the 4-digit code on the front of the card).
-If you receive a CVV/CVC error message it is likely that you have entered the incorrect information during the payment process.
+If you get a CVV/CVC error message it's likely that you entered incorrect information during the payment process.

-Try again, making sure to double-check and carefully re-enter your information.
+Try again, making sure to double-check your information.
 It is also possible that the numbers on your card have worn off and have become difficult to read.
-In this case, contact your bank for assistance.
+In this case, contact your bank for help.

 You can also try again using a different card.